JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 We recommend using the `script` distribution type because it handles the `Content Security Policy` limitations, such as redirecting to the Marketplace page.

-###Including script
+### Including script
-In order to include the script copy the `script` code on the page or use the following snippet
+In order to include the script copy the `script` code on the page or use the following snippet:
 ```html
 <script src="https://plugins.jetbrains.com/assets/scripts/mp-widget.js"></script>
 ```

 After including the script on the page, the global variable `MarketplaceWidget` should be available on your page.
-To set up the widget you need to call the function `setupMarketplaceWidget` and provide it with the arguments below:
+To set up the widget, you need to call the function `setupMarketplaceWidget` and provide it with the following arguments:

  - `@param type` - `card` or `install`,
  - `@param id`   - plugin id,